ys-ha/ys-ha/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Industrial Engineering
+    - course: PhD in Industrial and Systems Engineering
       institution: North Carolina State University
       year: 2024
     - course: MS in Operations Research